Wind Belt Generator Built for $5 using VHS tape

-Current prototype with 65cm long membrane (Picture 10) and strong neodymium magnet (Picture 11) can generate 40mW in a 10mph wind – not a lot of power however an easy to maintain array of Windbelts could be assembled to generate as much power as is required.
-The current Windbelt prototype will generate electricity in winds over 4mph and at attack angles of up to 60 degrees.
+Current prototype with 65cm long membrane (Picture 10) and strong neodymium magnet (Picture 11) can generate 40mW in a 10mph wind.
+Not a lot of power, however an easy to maintain array of wind belts could be assembled to generate as much power as it is required.
+Existing Windbelt prototype can generate electricity in winds over 4mph and at attack angles of up to 60 degrees.
 As the wind speed increases from 4 to 14 mph, the power output increases at a rate close to a cube of the increase in wind speed.
-At wind speeds above 14 mph however the power output becomes constant.
-One way to improve and stabilize the output of windbelt generator across wider range of wind speed would be to dynamically increase the tension of the membrane as the wind speed increases.
+At wind speed above 14 mph the power output becomes constant.
+One way to improve and stabilize the output of a wind belt generator across wider range of wind speed would be to dynamically increase the tension of the membrane as the wind speed increases…

 The Key Advantages of Windbelt over existing micro-wind turbine technology is not only the cost but simplicity and also the fact that it is good at taking power from turbulent wind flows, i.e. in a built up domestic setting, and it is also very quiet in operation.
 Unlike PV solar panels, wind turbine generators do not scale down so well.
 While large wind turbines can generate huge quantities of electricity very efficiently and relatively cheaply, as the size of the wind turbine is reduced, efficiency reduces and cost per generated watt jumps quite enormously.

-Larger DIY versions of the windbelt are possible, but in such case the problem of noise emerges.
-In any case, power potential of these kinds of low-tech energy sources is quite modest, so they should be combined with a very low energy consumption or used in remote areas.
-If windbelt DIY project does not satisfy your need for energy when on camping or fishing, please look at our mini floppy windmill DIY project.
-As a generator we have used a stepper motor from an old 5.25 inch floppy drive unit.
+Larger home made versions of the wind belt are possible, but usually the problem of noise emerges.
+In any case, we have to be aware that power potential of these kinds of low-tech energy sources is quite modest.
+That is why they can be used only to supply power to devices with a very low energy consumption or to be used in remote areas where we do not have an alternative.
+If wind-belt DIY project cannot satisfy your power hungry devices, please take a look at our mini wind generator DIY project.
+As a generator we have used stepper motor scraped from an old 5.25 inch floppy drive…